dmccuk/json_parsing_with_ansible/README.md

 ````

 ## Example 2
-In this example, I use ```set_fact:``` to pull register the variables and then use debug to display the variables.
+In this example, I use ```set_fact:``` to register each item as a variable and then use debug to display the variables.
 This example is the better one to use.
+I also use a lookup instead of a shell command to bring the json into ansible.
+Now it's simply a matter of using the variables where you need them.

 ````
 ---